polynetwork/dev-docs/Core_Smart_Contract/User_Manuals/NFT_Transaction.md

 <img alt="img_11.png" src="img_11.png"/>

 > [!Note|style:flat|label:Notice]
-> The **Fee** collected by Poly shown on this page is used to cover the transaction fee on the target chain.
+> The **Fee** collected by Poly shown on this page, is used to cover the transaction fee on the target chain.